sajox/snurr/docs/documentation.md

 ## Tasks

 All tasks is used in the same way regardless of which icon is used in the BPMN diagram.
-The input to a task is thread safe.
-In parallel flows you might need to consider when using and releasing the lock to the input.
 If a task name is given then every task with same name will use the same closure.
+Register a task by **name** (if it exist) or by **id** if no name was given.

 ![Tasks](/assets/images/tasks.png)

 ### Usage

-Register task by **name** (if it exist) or **id**.
-Return a **Default** if no boundary is used and follow regular flow.
+Return **Default** if no boundary is used and follow regular flow.

 ```rust
 .task("Name or id", |input| {